Solaris-11/Group7_Game/README.md

  4. Nie Mingyang 3036086713
  5. Wu Zhikai 3035973804

 Game description and rules
 Welcome to the Flip Card Game!
-This is a text_base game based on C++, your objective is to flip cards and match pairs.
+This is a text_base game based on C++, your objective is to flip cards and match them.
 Each mode offers its own level of difficulty and challenges.

+The operation method of the game is to use the "wasd" key for selection and flipping.

+If you want to pause the game during gameplay, you can press "q" to enter the pause menu.
+In the pause menu, you can choose to save the game and exit, continue the game, and restart.

 You can test your memory and matching skills across different game modes: Endless, Challenge, and Custom, each game mode refers to different rules.
- 1. Endless Mode: including esay mode and hard mode
+  1. Endless Mode: including easy mode and hard mode, 3 rounds will be included
-     1. Esay Mode: Two cards can be flipped at once, larger table will be set in each new round, there are no move limit
+      1. Easy Mode: Two cards can be flipped at once, larger table will be set in each new round, there are no move limit
       2. Hard Mode: Three cards can be flipped at once, larger table will be set in each new round, there are no move limit
   2. Challenge Mode: There will be a maximum move limit, there will be a shorter time interval between each flip
   3. Custom Mode: You can define your own table: its size and the number of cards to be flipped at once, there are no move limit
-All of the instructions can be found in the tutorial part, you can check
+All of the instructions can be found in the tutorial part, you can check any time if you forget.

+Game features and corresponding coding element

-▪ A list of features that you have implemented and explain how each coding element 1 to 5 listed under the coding requirements aforementioned support your features.
+A list of features that you have implemented and explain how each coding element 1 to 5 listed under the coding requirements aforementioned support your features.

+Generation of random game sets or events

+Data structures for storing game status (e.g., arrays, STL containers)

+Dynamic memory management (e.g., dynamic arrays, linked lists, STL containers)

+File input/output (e.g., for loading/saving game status)

+Program codes in multiple files (recall separate compilation)

+Proper indentation and naming styles

+In-code documentation

 ▪ A list of non-standard C/C++ libraries, if any, that are used in your work and integrated to your code repo.
 Please also indicate what features in your game are supported by these libraries.

 ▪ Compilation and execution instructions.
 This serves like a "Quick start" of your game.
 The teaching team will follow your instructions to compile and run your game